Interposition

 Navette contains a conceptual walk and a work of short fiction.
 The walk visits familiar Montréal landmarks that double as passages along a migrant's journey.
 The story is one of revolution and flight in which a nameless youth, the child of Haitian immigrants, comes of age during the 2012 student strike.
 The Duvalier régime and the space shuttle Challenger haunt the family's memory, while a future blurred by social unrest, language politics, vintage Congolese recordings, and interstellar space engulfs their city.

-h. w fyear s d c l b
+h. w fyear s d b

 FYEAR